certonid/certonid/README.md

 Certonid is a Serverless SSH Certificate Authority.

-Сonsists of two parts: CLI and serverless function.
+Consists of two parts: CLI and serverless function.

 ## Documentation